KiranACD/project-notes/README.md

 The benefit of the second approach is that it is better to create a dependency outside the class than creating it within the class.
 Why?

-1. We can resuse the same object.
+1. We can resuse the same object (Object here is the value of the attribute).
 2. Satisfies the dependency inversion principle which states that class A and class B should be loosely coupled through an interface.
 3. It makes the code easier to test